sysrootd/nucleus/README.md

-# Nucleus RTOS (STM32F401RBT6)
+# Nucleus RTOS (STM32F401x)

-A minimal real-time operating system (RTOS) for the STM32F401RBT6 microcontroller, written in C++.
+A minimal real-time operating system (RTOS) for the STM32F401x microcontrollers, written in C++.
 This project demonstrates basic multitasking, GPIO control, and cooperative scheduling on ARM Cortex-M4 MCUs.

 ## Features